CANADIAN VOLUNTEER PROGRAM

 darnell@peacebuilderscommunity.org

-CHRISTINA BARTEL BARKMAN
+CHRISTINA BARTEL BARKMAN, CANADA

 Christina started as an intern doing Peace Education.
-When our leadership team read her reports and reflections about her experiences in the field, we appointed her as our Acting Communications Coordinator.
+When our leadership team read her reports and reflections about her experiences in the field, we appointed her as our Communications Coordinator.
 She has learned to articulate the historical context and the socio-political dynamics of the conflict in Mindanao.
 Her writing is well-received by key leaders among the peace-building advocates in our network.
-Christina has been doing a great job!
+Christina had a great job while serving with us at PeaceBuilders Community!

-Asked how she sees her role at PeaceBuilders Community: PBCI is not just a Mindanao peace movement, but a global one.
+Asked how she saw her role at PeaceBuilders Community: PBCI is not just a Mindanao peace movement, but a global one.
 I want to help bring international awareness to the Mindanao conflict and support the people affected by the war through advocacy on a global scale.

 christina@peacebuilderscommunity.org